PonyAnkai/Lanfi/README.md

-- App.xaml.cs - Основной файл приложения

-- StartPage.cs - Класс основной страницы
+- - Verson 0.12 - -

-- MainPage.xaml - Страница к удалению в будущем
+→ good inteface?
+→ Can delete entry on DB
+→ Can add entry in DB